Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Experiments

 In this section, we begin by introducing datasets and metrics, followed by a discussion of implementation details.
 Subsequently, we present experimental results and compare them with baselines.
-Next, we conduct ablation studies to analyze the proposed model's components.
+Next, we conduct ablation studies to analyze the components of model.
 Finally, we provide visualizations and case studies.